Australian Arid Lands Botanic Garden: Collections

 Port Augusta only receives an annual mean rainfall of 209.7mm.
 Whilst this is still much lower than other areas in South Australia, such as Adelaide which receives 536mm per year, more central locations like Coober Pedy which only receives 158mm annually.
 Due to this high level of rainfall, in comparison to most desert or arid lands worldwide, Port Augusta can only be considered "moderately arid".
 The plants at the Garden may also experience changes to the climate in adverse ways such as the increase in temperature and the subsequent variability of rainfall.
 The Garden is made up of plants collected predominantly from the driest regions of South and Western Australia.
 Of these plants, it is evidenced that they had a thermal tolerance of 6 degrees Celsius, potentially securing them from heat stress.

 Within the 250 hectares that make up the Australian Arid Lands Botanic Garden, the primary feature is the Australian and overseas plants from arid environments.
 The primary use of the space is for conservation, where besides initial planting, continued weed and pest control, these areas are left untended.
-Closer to the visitors centre are the “intensive planning zones” which include the Eremophila Garden, Eyre Region, Gawler Region, Flinders Region, Central Ranges, Great Victorian Desert.
+Closer to the visitors centre are the “intensive planning zones” which include the Eremophila Garden, Eyre Region, Gawler Region, Flinders Region, Central Ranges, Great Victoria Desert.

 The Eremophila Garden contains around 155 different varieties, one of the largest collections of its kind.
 Eremophila, or emu bush, are small shrubs and trees with sticky or shiny leaves which produce colourful flowers and fruit.
 Within Australia there are 180 native species of Eremophila.
 These plants are sold during the biennial “Eremophila Festival” in addition to other plants by the Friends of the Australian Arid Lands Botanic Garden.

 The gardens also contain mangroves and samphire along Spencer Gulf along the Eastern boundary.
 These are accessible via a boardwalk.